How Does Life Insurance Work in Canada?

 After you buy your life insurance policy

-After that, your job is to keep making premium payments so your life insurance policy doesn’t lapse.
-PolicyMe and other insurers provide a 30-day grace period on late payments to make it easier to keep your policy active and in force.
+30-day grace period: PolicyMe and other insurers provide a 30-day grace period on late payments to make it easier to keep your policy active and in force.
+Otherwise, your life insurance policy could lapse.

-If you need to make any changes to your life insurance, you can contact your life insurance provider.
-Otherwise, if you pass away while your policy is in force, your loved ones must file a life insurance claim within the deadline to receive the death benefit.
+Filing a claim: If the policyholder passes away, loved ones must file a claim promptly.
 A claim usually involves submitting a death certificate, a copy of the life insurance policy, and a claim form.

 How much does life insurance cost?